place Case Studies

 Requirements and conditions

-The development and production of bio-composites with natural and waste based ingredients and commercial positioning of these as an alternative to conventional materials poses challenges of a technical, operational and commercial nature.
+The development and production of bio-composites with natural and waste based ingredients and commercial positioning of these as an alternative to conventional materials posed challenges of a technical, operational and commercial nature.
 After all, a proven supply chain and partner ecosystem with critical volumes for these do not yet exist, where the conventional materials we want to displace are widely used with related efficiencies.
 A few requirements and challenges are highlighted below.

 Requirement 1: Selected raw materials must be available and meet the required technical specifications for use in BMC composites, be clean, of consistent quality, and marketable in accordance with commercial and regulatory requirements (which implies that these are supported by relevant data and declarations, and not treated as mere waste).